Long-legged buzzard: Habitat

 A long-legged buzzard perching in a spruce in Turkey.

 The long-legged buzzard inhabits open, uncultivated areas, with high bushes, trees, cliffs or hillocks are favoured as nesting areas as well as access to freshwater.
 The species normally lives in steppe, semi-desert and desert edge, barren rocky landscapes, dry shrubland and sometimes sea coasts.
 More irregularly, the species will adapt to woodland as long as plentiful openings are available.
 As a whole slightly hilly plains are ideal nesting areas.
 In a study in Iran, 41% of long-legged buzzards were on open plains with low vegetation, 29% on plains with somewhat taller vegetation, 12% were in mountain areas and 18% were in cultivated lands.
 While long-legged buzzards predominantly forage in wildlands, they are also adaptable to cultivations, pastures, village outskirts and sometimes even heavily farmed areas.
-Grasslands are often predominantly utilized during winter.
+Grasslands are widely used during winter.
 Those wintering in the Indian subcontinent largely use similar arid open plains, semi-deserts and cultivated areas but perhaps surprisingly are considered a characteristic wintering raptor of dry mixed forests with open glades and barren hill slopes.
 In the Indian subcontinent, the species may often be seen using a variety of perches including bushes, hedges, Acacia nilotica, sand dunes, haystacks, mounds and power poles.
 The North African and Arabian race may reportedly show a strong preference for open wooded and/or rocky areas but has been reported in a similarly broad amount of habitats as the nominate subspecies.
-The species may occur from sea-level up to about 1600 m in Europe, but in Asia uncommonly lives in mountains at elevations of up to 3000 m or even 3900 m with migrants recorded to 5000 m.
+The species may occur from sea-level up to about 1600 m in Europe, but in Asia uncommonly lives in mountains at altitudes of up to 3000 m or even 3900 m with migrants recorded to 5000 m.
 Younger birds disperse north of breeding grounds and there are records from Northern Europe.
 The breeding population in Greece is around 60 pairs.
 Reforestation in the Judean Hills in Israel and the West Bank is increasing potential interspecific conflict for other raptors in the vicinity.